Washington is limited in its response to N. Korea over Sony hack

 Unlike oil-exporting Iran, which is heavily sanctioned by the United States, the United Nations and others, North Korea's puny $50 billion economy produces few goods other than minerals and seafood sold to China.
 Its trade with China was put by Beijing at $5.7 billion in 2011.

-These countries are already working as a group to try to denuclearize North Korea, a process that has been stalled since 2009 and that shows little sign of re-starting due to differences in the approaches of the partners.
+Given the success of the Sony hack, and the pulling of the company's film "The Interview" which depicted the assassination of Kim Jong Un, it appears likely that Pyongyang will see more upside in hacking than the risk of reprisals.

-Russia, for example, recently invited Kim Jong Un to make an official visit next year.
-That would be the young North Korean leader's first foreign trip and comes after Moscow forgave Pyongyang's debts and pledged investment in the country.
+"You can turn out the lights in Pyongyang, and they could turn out the lights in New York.
+Who loses more?
+There's no way for us to win a trade," said Lewis at CSIS.

-(Additional reporting by David Brunnstrom and Arshad Mohammed in Washington, Jumin Park in Seoul; Writing by David Chance; Editing by David Storey, James Dalgleish and Bernard Orr)
+"So (with) cyber (and) military largely off the table, (that) leaves you with public diplomacy and law enforcement.
+I know that's not satisfying, but that's the way it is."
+(Additional reporting by David Brunnstrom in Washington, Jumin Park in Seoul; Writing by David Chance; Editing by David Storey and James Dalgleish)